rafalp/Misago/dev-docs/plugins/hooks/filter-threads-posts-queryset-hook.md

     ...
 ```

-Misago function used to filter a queryset to retrieve posts user can see.
+Misago function used to filter a queryset to retrieve posts the user can see.

 ### Arguments